-However, in some sections and approaching bridges, locks and other structures, the traditional vertical hard sided canal construction may be required.
+However, in some sections, approaching bridges, locks and other structures and for moorings, traditional vertical sided canal construction may be required.

 The minimum water width requirement is still as set out above for open aspect channel, reducing to 4.5m for locks and 6m for underpasses.
 See over for more details/illustrations.